harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ec2-http-latency.md

 ## Introduction

 - EC2 HTTP latency has chaos to disrupt the state of infra resources.
-This experiment induces HTTP chaos on an AWS EC2 instance using the Amazon SSM Run Command, carried out using SSM Docs that is in-built in the experiment for the given chaos scenario.
+This fault induces HTTP chaos on an AWS EC2 instance using the Amazon SSM Run Command, carried out using SSM Docs that is in-built in the fault for the given chaos scenario.
 - It injects HTTP response latency to the service whose port is specified using `TARGET_SERVICE_PORT` by starting the proxy server and redirecting the traffic through the proxy server.
 - It introduces HTTP latency chaos on the EC2 instance using an SSM doc for a certain chaos duration.